 Combined power consumption in kWh/100 km: 24.3-21.0 (NEFZ); 26.6-22.4 (WLTP) CO₂- combined emissions in g/km: 0.

-The power is upto 300 KW (409 PS) power and the range is up to 436 kilometers.
-It’s the first fully electric SUV which is sporty and safe companion for a new era.
+The power is up to 300 KW (409 PS) power and the range is up to 436 kilometers.
+It’s the first fully electric SUV which is a sporty and safe companion for a new era.

-The front end of the Audi e-tron is the striking feature leaving a lasting impression in the rearview mirror of the vehicle in front.
-The Single-frame grille is the most striking elements in an octagon design with vertical struts.
-Platinum grey colour scheme and the largely closed boday are the main desing features for all electric model.
-The three-dimensional bonnet and the tapered optional Matrix LED headlights are able to complete the sporty face of the Audi e-tron.
+The front end of the Audi e-Tron is the striking feature leaving a lasting impression in the rearview mirror of the vehicle in front.
+The Single-frame grille is the most striking element in an octagon design with vertical struts.

 Q5 TFSI e (Hybrid)

 Combined fuel consumption: 2.4-2.0 l/100 km; combined electricity consumption: 19.1-17.5 kWh/100 km; CO₂ emissions combined: 54-46 g/km.

 In pure electric mode, it is efficient, sporty, and locally emission-free due to the plug-in hybrid drive that consists of an electric motor and a combustion engine.

 It is equipped with technologies offering additional comfort and support for efficient driving.
 The forward-looking ultra technology is equipped with the Quattro four-wheel-drive system.
 The sensor system and permanent data evaluation lead the Quattro drive to be always ready when it is needed.

 The hybrid management system is the standard that automatically selects the optimum operating strategy for you.
 As standard, it is started electrically in EV mode with the combustion engine switching on as per the demand of the situation.